 4.5 How does continuity of care relate to hospitalizations for conditions that are best cared for in primary care?

-The table below shows your patients' admissions, lengths of stay, and re-admissions for Ambulatory Care Sensitive Conditions (ACSC), divided according to their level of continuity/connectedness ., low, medium, and high connectedness).
-The research ows that continuity of care improves patient outcomes
+The table below shows your patients' admissions, lengths of stay, and re-admissions for Ambulatory Care Sensitive Conditions (ACSC), divided according to their level of continuity/connectedness with you (i.e., low, medium, and high connectedness).
+The research